frain-dev/convoy-website/content/docs/manual/sources.md

 Sources
 ======

-Sources are how events are routed into the system.
-In this segment, we discuss the various types of sources and their use cases.
-Convoy currently supports two types of sources: REST API sources and HTTP Ingested sources.
+Sources are how events are ingested into Convoy.
+In this section, we explain the different types of sources and their use cases.
+Convoy currently supports three types of sources: REST API, HTTP Ingested and Message Brokers.

 ## REST API

 This is an authenticated API to push events to a Convoy instance.
-It is designed for an outgoing event project to push events to a specific endpoint.
+It is designed specifically for an outgoing projects  to push events to a specific endpoint.
 This source is only and automatically available for all outgoing projects.

 ## HTTP Ingestion